 Many groups of stakeholders, including waste producers, regulators, legislators, consultants, contractors and equipment suppliers, educators, NGOs, media and the general public, are involved in national waste management policies and strategies in Malaysia.
-Although each of these stakeholders plays a potential role, three groups such as municipalities, regulators and legislators provide the key to effective national waste management policies and strategies in making waste management a successful venture in the country.
-Institutions and legislations at the national level generally provide the basic infrastructure for the implementation of policies, strategies and actions for waste managements in general.
+Although each of these stakeholders plays a potential role, three groups such as municipalities, regulators and legislators provide the key to effective national waste management policies and strategies that integrate the responsibilities of all stakeholders in making waste management a successful venture in the country.
+Institutions and legislations at the national level generally provide the basic infrastructure for the implementation of policies, strategies and actions for waste management in general.